-As coronavirus infections continue to spread uncontrolled in most states across the U.S., many Americans are deeply concerned about how the situation will be addressed.
+As coronavirus infections continue to spread uncontrolled in states across the U.S., many Americans are deeply concerned about how the situation will be addressed.

-Early in the U.S. outbreak, President Trump restricted travel from countries where the virus was spreading quickly.
+Early in the U.S. outbreak, President Trump restricted most travel from countries where the virus was spreading quickly.
 He has also focused on the fast development of a vaccine for the virus.
 Overall, however, he has largely left it up to individual states to oversee their response to the coronavirus.

 Since cases began mounting in March, many state leaders have requested assistance from the federal government.
 In some areas, hospitals have been overwhelmed with patients and have lacked supplies.
 Testing for the virus has been slow and inadequate, experts say.

 Meanwhile, in an effort to boost the economy, Trump has encouraged businesses that had been temporarily shut down to reopen quickly.
 Health experts caution that reopening too early could lead to new outbreaks.
 Indeed, many states that reopened businesses have seen a spike in cases.

 The long history of unjust treatment of Black people in America is a major focus of this election.